stellarscripts/stellar_firma_transcripts/_posts/2019-10-25-executivequarterly-ep37q2fd-h.piltz-id63277482-.md

 #### SIGMUND

 Because, obviously the Board really encourages our line managers to sometimes, you know, get out there and let down their hair.
-So, you're saying that you, you buck against that enjoyment and you, and you push against the mandated parties of the Board?
+So, you're saying that you, you buck against that enjoyment and you-- and you push against the mandated parties of the Board?

 ##### [sound of large and threatening gun unfolding, low tone beeping]